s1nbo/Jump-Sturdy-AI/README.md

 8. Close connection

-Other things TODO
-- Benchmarks
-- Video
-- Fen String Tests
-- Performance-Measurements for Turn Generation

 Functions Required:

 Main

 Connect
-- Connect to Server (DONE)
+- Connect to Server
-- Start Game (DONE)
+- Start Game
-- Receive FEN from Server (DONE)
+- Receive FEN from Server
-- Send Fen to Server (DONE)
+- Send Fen to Server

 Board
-- Fen to Board (DONE)
+- Fen to Board
-- Board to Fen (DONE)
+- Board to Fen
-- Print Board (DONE)
+- Print Board
-- Translate Move to Algebraic Notation (DONE)
+- Translate Move to Algebraic Notation

 Moves
-- Check if Game is over (DONE)
+- Check if Game is over
-- Update Board with Move (DONE)
+- Update Board with Move
+- Undo Move
-- Get Legal Moves from Board (DONE)
+- Get Legal Moves from Board

 AI
-- Rate a Board (DONE)
+- Rate a Board
-- AI to choose a Move (MiniMax) (TODO)
+- AI to choose a Move

-Next Steps:

-- Negamax
-- Iterative Deepening
-- Imporve Evaluation Function
-- Code Cleanup
-- Add Comments
-- Move order optimization
-- Transposition Table
-- Quiescence Search / Null Moves / Aspiration Windows
-- Documentation
-- Rate moves with a neural network